 For example, closing the column

-the WPC lamp matrix the switches are actually transistors.
-Columns are
+For the WPC lamp matrix the switches are actually transistors.
+Columns

-driven by TIP107 transistors and rows are driven by TIP102 transistors.
+are driven by TIP107 transistors and rows are driven by TIP102

-WPC lamp matrix driver runs once approximately every 2mS.
-Every time it
+The WPC lamp matrix driver runs once approximately every 2mS.
+Every time

 for 2 mS then column 2 is on for 2 mS then column 3, 4, 5, 6, 7, 8, and